HEMA HEMA app

 Increase in conversion and appreciation

 The result is impressive: a beautiful app, easy to use and, at first sight, wonderfully simple.
 And that works!
-Since the launch, the conversion has grown and we have seen the appreciation of the HEMA fan reflected in the app store ratings.
+Since the launch, the number of active users increased to over 800,000 per month, conversion grew and we have seen the appreciation of the HEMA fan reflected in the app store ratings.
 That's what we do it for!

 And no, of course we are not done yet.
 In fact, it is only now starting.
 Together with HEMA, we will look very closely at what the app does in the real world, how users react to it and what happens in the conversion tunnels.
 We then optimize with the 'validated learning' method.
 The server driven UI setup is going to help us enormously!